 The Padres must follow suit if they want an All-Star game in America’s Finest City.
 The last time the game was played in sunny San Diego was in 1992 at then Jack Murphy Stadium.

 It is my belief that Bud Selig and company want the outfield fence at PetcoPark to be moved in before an All-Star game is welcomed in San Diego.

 The day before the All-Star game is the ever-popular Home Run Derby, and let’s all be honest, no one wants to see the Home Run Derby champion win with a total of three home runs in all three rounds.
 A lot of great home run hitters would probably pass up the opportunity to compete in such a glamorous event because of the huge runway in the outfield.Petco Park is a pitcher’s park.

 Not moving in the outfield fence would also create a low-scoring All-Star game, which will translate into bad television ratings because no one wants an All-Star game to end in a 2-1 pitcher’s duel.
 Bad ratings equal less money for Major League Baseball and the television networks.
 Now, if the All-Star game ended 9-8 then we have something to talk about.

 Lastly, not moving in the outfield fence will lead to more complaints about lack of home runs from players, coaches and Major League Baseball.

 I could not think of a better place to hold the All-Star game.
 Petco Park has beautiful scenery, the downtown area is always buzzing and San Diego is a tourism mecca with the picturesque beaches, the World Famous San Diego Zoo and Sea World.

-Topics: All-Star Game, Bud Selig, Chicago Cubs, Citi Field, Major League Baseball, Marlins Park, Miami Marlins, Nationals Park, New York Mets, Petco Park, Target Field, Washington Nationals, Wrigley Field
+Tags: All-Star Game Bud Selig Chicago Cubs Citi Field Featured Major League Baseball Marlins Park Miami Marlins Nationals Park New York Mets Petco Park Popular Target Field Washington Nationals Wrigley Field